ivietcuong/Demo/README.md

 - A IPointService, to get Point-list from Repository.
 - A IMathSercive to calculate point list.

-#### The Infrastructure projects contain the implementations of Repository (different imlemetations for json, xml or EF Core), of Service...etc.
+#### The Infrastructure projects
+These projects contain the implementations of repositories (with different variants such as JSON, XML, or EF Core), as well as services and other backend components.
-#### The user interface layers are the entry point for the application (WPF, MAUI, Web)
+#### The user interface layers
+These layers serve as the entry points of the application and can include technologies such as WPF, MAUI, or Web interfaces.

 Applied Technologies:
 - Clean Architecture